suniljangid7999/gittest/README.md

+Subject: Inquiry About Software Engineer Openings

+Dear Tina,

+I hope this email finds you well.

+I am writing to express my interest in exploring opportunities for a Software Engineer position within the company.
+Currently, I am in a non-billable role, and I am eager to contribute to a project where my skills and experience inI am eager to contribute to a project where my skills and experience in [mention specific skills, e.g., Java, Angular, Spring Boot, etc.] can add value.

+If there are any openings or upcoming projects requiring a Software Engineer, I would be grateful for the chance to discuss how I can contribute effectively to the team.
+Please let me know if there are any opportunities available, or if there are additional steps I should take to apply for such roles.

+Looking forward to your guidance.

+Best regards, [mention specific skills, e.g., Java, Angular, Spring Boot, etc.] can add value.

+If there are any openings or upcoming
 Thank you for your response.
 The delay in claiming the work-from-home assets reimbursement was due to personal circumstances.
 At the time of joining, I did not have sufficient funds to purchase the required items.
 Additionally, in November, I had my sister's wedding, which required me to travel outside Bangalore and focus on family commitments.

 Once I returned to Bangalore and was in a position to purchase the necessary assets, the reimbursement period had already exceeded the 90-day limit.
 I apologize for the delay and appreciate your understanding of the situation.